Medicine Through TimeIntroduction

 Setting the Scene

 This introduction covers Setting the Scene within Magic Bullets for GCSE History.
-Revise Magic Bullets in Medicine Through Time for GCSE History with 8 exam-style questions and 3 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 1 of 10 in this topic.
+Revise Magic Bullets in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 1 of 13 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position